jlam55555/c99-compiler/README.md

     - fixed struct printing line where declared, not line where defined
     - added scoping (compound statements trigger pushing and popping of scopes)
 - 4/3/21: finishing assignment 3, doing assignment 4
-    - implemented abstract declarators and typenames
+    - implemented abstract declarators and typenames, and the casting and sizeof (with typenames) operators
     - moved C code away from parser.y into main.c
     - fixed struct declarations that unintentionally behaved like forward declarations